American Academy of Addiction Psychiatry

 The American Academy for Addiction Psychiatry (AAAP) is a professional organization and an accredited Continuing Medical Education (CME) provider, based in East Providence, Rhode Island, USA.
 Its members are specialists in addiction psychiatry and other health care professionals who treat patients with addictions.
 AAAP provides medical education programs in the field of addiction psychiatry.

 History

 The AAAP was founded in 1985.
 It was originally called the American Academy of Psychiatrists in Alcoholism and Addiction; the name was changed in 1996.
-In 2015 it is operated by a 21-member medical board, including one person from outside the United States and two students.

 Activities

 As well as its educational programs, the organization provides information about treatment and support organizations and rehabilitation programs to families and individuals dealing with addiction.
 It also works with government organizations and sponsors addiction treatment programs.
 The organization's official peer-reviewed journal, The American Journal on Addictions, is published bimonthly by John Wiley & Sons.

 The AAAP conducts and reports studies related to substance abuse.
 The organization also advocates for funding for addiction treatment and research programs.

 AAAP holds an annual meeting at which presentations and poster sessions are held.